Bring Back My Girls

 Bring Back My Girls is a reality television series hosted by American television personality Ts Madison.
 The first season premiered October 18, 2022 on WOW Presents Plus.

-The series is formatted as a reunion special, where in every episode the contestants of selected seasons from the Drag Race franchise reunite.
+The series is formatted as a reunion special, wherein every episode the contestants of selected seasons from the Drag Race franchise reunite.
 The series is filmed in front of a live audience during various RuPaul's DragCon expos.
 During the episodes, host Ts Madison and guests from the audience pose questions to the cast.